Forbes launches eco-rating of Russian companies

 The Forbes Russia list takes into account that many of the country’s largest companies operate in industries such as resource extraction that are not inherently eco-friendly.
 For this reason, it focuses on the efforts and resources spent by the companies to minimise their environmental footprint.

 Topping the list is the Russian branch of the Mars confectionary manufacturer, which recycles approximately 90% of its waste, followed by Russian lender Sberbank.
 Third place went to the country’s top food retailer X5 Retail Group – the leader of the eco movement in Russian retail, according to Rashid Ismailov of the Russian Ecology Society, and one of only three retailers to make the list.
-The company adopted an ESG strategy in late 2019 that sets out plans to cut greenhouse gas emissions by 30% by 2030, among other goals.
+The company adopted an ESG strategy in late 2019 that sets out plans to cut greenhouse gas (GHG) emissions by 30% by 2030, among other goals.

-Heavy-industry players make up a large part of the list, echoing trends in other eco ratings that reflect an embrance of ESG among global heavy-industry corporates.
+Heavy-industry players make up a large part of the list, echoing trends in other eco ratings that reflect an embrace of ESG among global heavy-industry corporates.

 These include Russia’s leading plastics manufacturer Sibur, which recently launched production of green PET granules using recycled materials; fertiliser producer PhosAgro, which actively promotes a reduction of cadmium and other potentially harmful impurities in fertilisers; and leading forestry holding Segezha Group, which manages its forests sustainably and is introducing eco-friendly products such as CLT panels for the construction industry.